t4d-gmbh/git-and-science/source/content/project_mgmt_tools/key_features_and_benefits_2.md

 ### Collaboration and Communication
 {% if page %}
-Comments and Discussions on GitHub<i class="fab fa-github"></i> and GitLab<i class="fab fa-gitlab"></i> faciliate communication by allowing users to comment on code, issues, and merge requests.
+Comments and Discussions on GitHub<i class="fab fa-github"></i> and GitLab<i class="fab fa-gitlab"></i> facilitate communication by allowing users to comment on code, issues, and merge requests.
 This ensures that team members stay aligned and that key decisions are well-documented.
 {% else %}
 Facilitate communication by enabling comments on code, issues, and merge requests, keeping team members aligned and ensuring key decisions are well documented.
 {% endif %}